-Mel Brooks fans will rejoice at the re-release of one of his funniest films.
-Sure, the gags are lame, and the script is almost infantile, but if you thought YOUNG FRANKENSTEIN was funny in 1974, you're just as likely to get a kick out of it today.
-There's an unembarrassed corniness about the movie that generates plenty of belly laughs.
+The gags might be lame, and the script is almost infantile, but if you thought this film was funny in 1974, you're just as likely to get a kick out of it today.
+There's an unembarrassed corniness about Young Frankenstein that generates plenty of belly laughs.
 The monster's "Puttin' on the Ritz" number will even squeeze smiles out of those not inclined toward Brooks' brand of humor.

 The vaguely smutty jokes and sight gags will go over well with the teen crowd, but the comic talents at work here will appeal to all ages.
 Marty Feldman, Teri Garr, Madeline Kahn, Cloris Leachman, and Gene Hackman comprise a comedy's dream cast.
 Peter Boyle brings an unexpected touch of dignity to the monster, and Gene Wilder is as charming and manic as he was in Willy Wonka and the Chocolate Factory.
+Mel Brooks fans will rejoice at the re-release of one of his funniest films.

 What are your thoughts on the scene in which Frankenstein's monster pins down Madeline Kahn's character and seemingly forces her to have sex with him?
 Would a scene like this be in a contemporary comedy?

 What are some of the ways in which the humor of the movie has held up, and where does it seem dated?